hellohaptik/docs_haptik/docs/bot-analytics/sample-metrics.md

 They are similar to `Lead Generation Chatbots` because you still expect the users to go through a series of steps.
 So even in this case the important metric to look for is funnel completion rate.

-You can get this data from the `User Journey` page and you can learn more about it from [here](https://docs.haptik.ai/bot-analytics/user-journey).
+You can get this data from the `Node Traffic` page and you can learn more about it from [here](https://docs.haptik.ai/bot-analytics/user-journey).